holdenweb/microlight/README.md

 Annoyingly the internal chip has an unused enable input that remains inaccessible, so similar circuitry has to be duplicated externally.

+I chose the PyBoard primarily because of the resolution of the DAC outputs.
+This may have been an irrational decision.